nuvolaris/-bugs/README.md

 ## Installation fails???

-If your installation fails, please file a book, and we will thank you.
+If your installation fails, please file a bug, and we will thank you.

 We have 10 copies of our book Learning Apache OpenWhisk, the serverless engine that is the foundation of Nuvolaris.

-I will make a gift of the book to whose will give us significant help in fixing the bugs.
+We will make a gift of the book to whose who will give us significant help in fixing the bugs with useful and reproducible bug reports.

 ![](bugbounty.jpeg)